 One of the University of New Hampshire’s (UNH) primary missions is to support the creation and dissemination of knowledge.
 In fulfilling this mission, members of the UNH community undertake many forms of scholarly activity.
 Ethical conduct in these activities is vital to ensuring the integrity of the scholarly process and its outcomes.

-Conduct that embodies the standards of honesty, respect, accuracy, and fairness, and others that promote trust and collaboration are fundamental to the integrity of scholarly activity.
+Conduct that embodies these values and others that promote trust and collaboration are fundamental to the integrity of scholarly activity.
 As in society at large, fraudulent behavior, such as lying, cheating, or stealing, is damaging to, and unacceptable within, the academic community.